DiTso/evoshop-js/README.md

 Dual licensed under the MIT or GPL licenses.

-##This is version 3
+##This is version 4

 If you would like to use an older version, you can use a different branch or see them in the downloads area

-v3.0.5 changelog
+v4.0.0 changelog
- - moved beforeCheckout event and form sending inside of .checkout() to keep dry
- - added price, shipping, tax formatting for paypal checkout
- - added .submit method to ELEMENT
- - fixed mootools .get and .live bugs

 ## Quick Start